SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 <a name="brief-explanation"/>

 ### Brief explanation of the method
 The approach uses a model to control the environment.
 This family of methods are called Model Predictive Control (MPC).
 At each interaction with the real environment, the optimal action is obtained through an iterative approach.
 The model is used to evaluate certain actions over a fixed time horizon by simulating the environment.
 This simulation is used several times with different actions at each interaction with the real world to find the optimal actions in the time horizon window.
 The first control of the time horizon is then used for the next action in the real world.
 In traditional control theory, the model is a mathematical model obtained from theory.
 Here, the model is a Gaussian process that learns from observed data.

-Gaussian processes are used to predict the variation of states as a function of states and actions.
+Gaussian processes are used to predict the change of states as a function of states and actions.
 The predictions have the form of a distribution, which also allows the uncertainty of these predictions.
 Gaussian processes are defined by a mean and covariance function, and store previous points (states(t), actions(t), (states(t+1) - states(t))) in memory.
 To compute new predictions, the covariance between the new points and the points stored in memory is calculated, which allows, with a little mathematics, to get the predicted distribution.
 Conceptually, Gaussian processes can be seen as if they were looking at adjacent points in memory to compute predictions at new points.
 Depending on the distance between the new point and the points stored in memory, the uncertainty will be greater or smaller.
 In our case, for each state, one Gaussian process is used which has n (number of states) + m (number of actions) inputs, and 1 output used to predict the variation of that state.

 One specificity of the paper is that for this method, uncertainties propagate during trajectory calculations which allows to calculate the uncertainty of the loss in the window of the simulation horizon.
 This makes it possible to explore more efficiently by rewarding states where the uncertainty of the loss is high.
 It can also be used to get a real-time idea of the model's certainty about the future.
 Uncertainty can also be used to impose security constraints.
-This can be done by prohibiting visits to states where the uncertainty is too high, by imposing constraints on the lower or upper limit of the state confidence interval.
+This can be done by prohibiting visits to states where the uncertainty is too high by imposing constraints on the lower or upper limit of the state confidence interval.
 This method is already used for safe Bayesian optimization.
 For example, it has been used [to optimize UAV controllers to avoid crashes during optimization.](https://www.youtube.com/watch?v=GiqNQdzc5TI)

-This approach allows learning fast enough to enable online learning from scratch, which opens up many possibilities for Reinforcement Learning in new applications, with some more research.
+This approach allows learning fast enough to enable online learning from scratch, which opens up many possibilities for Reinforcement Learning in new applications with some more research.

 <a name="why-is-this-paper-important"/>